ahyconsulting/stories/_pages/about.md

 ---
 layout: page
-title: Mediumish Template for Jekyll
+title: Geek's Perspective of a Sunny Day
 permalink: /about
 comments: true
 ---